How Warren Buffett Became One of the World’s Richest Investors

 Adoption of Value Investing Principles

 At its core, Buffett’s framework is an extreme expression of the principles of value investing.
-Mechanically, this means buying undervalued stocks where the free cash flow yield significantly exceeds the risk-free rate.
-He demands a wide margin of safety to protect against his own analytical errors and macroeconomic shocks.
-It is an anti-momentum strategy.
-Instead of buying what is working, he buys what the market has discarded, provided the balance sheet is fortified.
-By seeking out these hidden gems, he isolates the intrinsic value from the manic-depressive pricing of the stock exchange.
+Mechanically, this means buying undervalued stocks where the free cash flow yield significantly exceeds the risk-free rate of return.
+He demands a wide margin of safety to absorb analytical errors and macroeconomic shocks.
+It is an explicitly anti-momentum strategy.
+Instead of chasing what is trending, he allocates capital to what the market has discarded, provided the balance sheet is fortified.
+By seeking out these hidden gems, he isolates structural intrinsic value from the manic-depressive daily pricing of the equity market.
+Academic finance models, including the Fama-French factor regressions, confirm that this value tilt carries an empirical premium precisely because it represents an extraction of return from assets undergoing severe operational or sentiment distress.

 • Free Cash Flow Yield: Prioritizing tangible cash generation over adjusted EBITDA or speculative top-line growth.